 It’s a bit confusing because we only talk about headless eCommerce websites but have not mentioned any.
 Here are some brands that applied the headless technology to their e-businesses:

 - Oliver Bonas

 - Zadig & Voltaire

-It’s undeniable that headless technology brings many benefits and positive impacts on the eCommerce field.
+It’s undeniable that headless technology brings many benefits and positive impacts to the eCommerce field.